TechAndCheck/zenodotus/README.md

 Ubuntu: `sudo apt-get install ffmpeg`

+### Vips
+A faster image manipulation library than ImageMagick. `brew install vips`.
+Note: you may have to install the xcode tools if you're on a mac `xcode-select --install`.

 ## Setup Steps
 *Note: this is a first pass, there may be odd errors since I wasn't on a pristine box when I wrote it.
 Please message @cguess with any error messages, it's probably missing dependencies.*

 1. Install all the prereqs including the latest Ruby version, ensuring Ruby source files are stored locally.
 1. Clone this repo `git clone https://github.com/TechAndCheck/zenodotus`
 1. Clone the [birdsong](https://github.com/cguess/birdsong) and [zorki](https://github.com/cguess/zorki) repos elsewhere.
 1. Navigate into the project folder `cd zenodotus` (or whatever)
 1. If you'd like to use local versions of `birdsong` and `zorki`, update their respective paths in the `Gemfile`.
 1. Install all the gems `bundle install`.
 This may take a few minutes
 1. Make sure Postgres is running
 1. Set up the database: `rails db:create && rails db:setup`